ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

 ## **Main Requirements:**
-1. Focus on making the website visually appealing.Ensure that:
+1. Focus on making the website visually appealing.Ensure that.
     - Color contrast is pleasing to the eye.
     - The website does not have a `gobindo design`.
     - The website has proper alignment and space.